 Begin by poking a hole in the center of your plastic lid.
 Push from the underside towards the top.
 I use a skewer but you could use a knife, scissors or whatever you need to make a small hole.
 Make the hole as small as possible but big enough to allow your wire to pass through.

-Spray the lid with bug spray, 409, Mr Muscle or other product which will repel ants.
+Spray the lid with insect spray, 409, Mr Muscle or another product which will repel ants.
 If you didn't know that those cleaning products also worked against bugs they do and it is a secret that professional exterminators don't want you to know about.

 Although many of us use these cleaning products, I suspect many people don't rinse their surfaces after using them.
 They, in fact, leave behind a residue which, if it is toxic to insects, which it is, is also toxic to humans.
 Just another reason, I believe it is best to use natural cleaning products in the kitchen.